 Since broadband is digital, the band of data that can be transferred is a bit broader, and nothing more.

-When you connect a leased line to the same network, you will find a great performance.
-This is because the leased line can handle more connections while transferring bigger packets.
-A broadband is just acting as a local network that distributes the data from a super jumbo leased line within its area.
+When you connect a leased line broadband to the same network, you will find a great performance.
+This is because the broadband can handle more connections while transferring bigger packets.
+Here lies a difference between leased line and broadband connection: a broadband acts as a local network that distributes the data from a super jumbo leased line connection within its area.

 Virtual Leased Lines Using MPLS:

 A question that might pop up in the reader’s mind is, why MPLS for VPNs?
 The answer is quite simple; MPLS seems like an attractive technology for the following reasons.
 The MPLS Label Switched Paths (LSPs) inherently provide tunneling of traffic from one point to the other.
-Since MPLS switches packets operate based on their labels, it inherently masks the IP address, and hence, could be used to isolate the IP addresses on the subscriber side from those on the service provider side.
+Since MPLS switches packets operate based on their labels, it inherently masks the IP address, and hence, could be used to isolate the IP addresses on the subscriber end from those on the leased line providers’ end.

 In other words, it wouldn’t matter, then, whether the subscriber is using global or private IP addresses; MPLS is capable of supporting both.

 The overhead of MPLS encapsulation is small when compared to other encapsulation technologies.